Home

 Explain how your evidence proves your answer

-These Printable Guided Notes directly correlate with the Google Slides Presentation found here!
+This Printable Presentation directly correlates with the Google Slides Presentation found here!

-This printable set of guided notes is already put together for you and ready to be printed and handed out to your students!
+This printable presentation is already put together for you and ready to be printed and handed out to your students!
 Each step of the RACE writing strategy is discussed in-depth, with easy-to-follow and color-coordinated components.
 Each page contains a checklist for students to use while learning this writing process!

-The last four pages of each set of notes consist of a graphic organizer (still color-coordinated!) to help you put all of the steps together at the end!
+The last four pages consist of a graphic organizer (still color-coordinated!) to help you put all of the steps together at the end!
 The first two of those pages use an example question and response, separated into each step, along with all of the steps put together into one well-constructed response.
-The last two pages are CUSTOMIZABLE/BLANK for you to add your own question and response!
+The last two pages are CUSTOMIZABLE for you to add your own question and response!

 There is also a Black & White Option for a more printer-friendly route.